 HomeHealth articlesdepressionAyurvedic Approach to Manage Depression

-In Ayurveda, depression is believed to be caused by vitiated Doshas in the brain.
+In Ayurveda, depression is believed to be caused by vitiated doshas in the brain.
 Learn about the types of depression and ayurvedic treatment for the same.

 Written by